 East Contra Costa County is the fastest growing region in the Bay Area, with an expected 40,000 households and 63,000 jobs to be added by 2025.
 Residents and commuters need effective and convenient rapid transit to reduce congestion on clogged roads.
 The San Francisco Bay Area Rapid Transit District (BART) is partnering to provide frequent, reliable, and high quality transit service in East County.

-- How to Pass a Urine Test for THC: Myth‑busting guidance, safer choices, and what really matters on test day
+- How to Pass a Urine Test for THC: Complete Guide

-- Old Style Aloe Toxin Rid Shampoo: a fast, step-by-step plan that matches your timeline
+- Old Style Aloe Toxin Rid Shampoo: Expert Review & Guide

-- Clear Choice Incognito Belt Review: What Works, What Fails, and a Practical Checklist for Risk-Aware Buyers
+- Clear Choice Incognito Belt Review: What You Need to Know

-- Oral Clear Saliva Neutralizing Gum: a careful, hands-on review of claims, limits, and real‑world use
+- Oral Clear Saliva Neutralizing Gum: Expert Review

-- How to Pass a Hair Follicle Test: A Cautious Buyer’s Guide to Shampoos, Methods, and Mistakes to Avoid
+- How to Pass Hair Follicle Test: Complete Guide

 BART is nearing the end of the environmental review for the eBART Project.
 In this review of the East Contra Costa BART Extension, alternatives, impacts and mitigation measures have been studied in detail.
 Community input continues to be important in the environmental evaluation.
 BART invites you to review the DEIR and send in your comments.
 We will be accepting comments on the DEIR through November 5, 2008.
 For more information on how to share your comments please go to our Comments Page.